HITECHCRIME/HC_SG51_Colorized_World/README.md

 heavy toll paid all i want is you all you are but let us live in colorized world till both our souls are through

+look in my eyes
+tell me your not seeing grey

 (it's a colorized
 colorized world)